 Another healthy type are the Flower Carpet Roses or Knockout Roses.
 They have good disease resistance and are very low maintenance.
 These are available in many different colors.

 There are many other varieties that are good and healthy.
-Make sure you read the labels carefully and pick rose varieties that have won awards where plant health is an important factor and suits your conditions.
+Make sure you read the labels carefully and pick rose varieties that have won awards where plant health is an important factor.
+Choose varieties that suit your growing and climate conditions.